-Collection Loan policies Loans of KUMIP specimens are available for scientific study to researchers visiting the collection and accredited institutions.
+Collection Policies KUMIP specimens are available for scientific study to researchers visiting the collection and via loans to accredited institutions.
 Students wishing to borrow material must do so through their graduate advisor.
 Approval of all loan requests is at the discretion of the Curator.

-Specimens may not be prepared without permission from the Curator or Collections Manager.
-Specimens must be properly photographed before preparation.
+Specimens may not be altered in any way without permission from the Curator or Collection Manager.
+Alteration includes preparation, coating for photography, repairing, molding and sampling.
+If permission is granted, specimens must be properly photographed before preparation.
 All preparations, fragments and photographs of the specimen prior to preparation must be returned with the specimen.

 Specimen Catalogue numbers

 Catalogue numbers are assigned to individual specimens.
 If a new specimen number is required notify the collection manager.

 Loans from the general collection are made for a one-year period, unless otherwise specified.
 A loan may be extended upon request from the borrower.
 All loan extensions are subject to approval by the Curator.

 Pack the specimens carefully (as they were received) and note any change in their condition.
 Types must be sent by registered mail or the equivalent.

 Use the “KUMIP” prefix when citing specimens from the KUMIP collections.
 Please send a copy of any publications in which KUMIP specimens are cited to the Collection Manager.